 Ms. Teresa Archuleta, who was a paralegal for the Maricopa County Attorney’s Office at the time, who seemingly is one of those rare Maricopa County employees with a human heart, warned Mr. Tripati that he should not pursue the exposure of Arizona government officials any further, or risk being put “out of business.”
 The immediate problem with Maricopa County’s persecution plans was the fact that Mr. Tripati’s office was in California, which was outside their jurisdiction.
 However, in America, thug cops and corrupt government official stick together.

 Romley, along with three goons from his office – Gunn McKay, Dean Chatfield, and Donald Conrad, among others – quickly befriended Richard Goldston, an investigator with the L.A.
 County District Attorney’s Office.
 Goldston and Maricopa County attorneys raided Mr. Tripati’s office on June 24, 1992, without a warrant, and seized all of the incriminating documents and Mr. Tripati.
-To make a long, tragic persecution short (I encourage you all to peruse corruptarizonacourts.com to view all the documents and get a fuller story), Maricopa County threatened three “witnesses,” telling them they either collaborate what Romley tells them to say, or face prosecution themselves.
+To make a long, tragic persecution short, Maricopa County threatened three “witnesses,” telling them they either collaborate what Romley tells them to say, or face prosecution themselves.
 They cooperated; Maricopa County hid all the evidence until trial was over, and Mr. Tripati was sentenced to 52.5 years in prison without the possibility of parole, for the crime of attempting to expose Maricopa County corruption.

 If you think Mr. Tripati is full of crap (which I’m sure many cop-suckers and Obama-haters do) or that I’m full of crap for writing about this, just look at all the documents that WEREN’T destroyed by Maricopa County.
 After Mr. Tripati was convicted, the three “witnesses” all confessed that they had lied under oath to further Maricopa County’s case against Mr. Tripati.

-Maricopa County’s final star witness, Frank Cotter, /files/111943-104535/Judgment.pdf”>a $20,000,000 judgment from a civil suit he filed against said individuals, but apparently they are not good enough to get his conviction overturned.
+Maricopa County’s final star witness, Frank Cotter, in a letter to attorney Vida Zoe Florez, said that Conrad and other Maricopa County goons threatened him with prosecution if he did not lie at trial about Mr. Tripati.
+Cotter also makes perfectly clear in said letter that Mr. Tripati is innocent.
+Every one of these confessions were real enough to get Mr. Tripati a $20,000,000 judgment from a civil suit he filed against said individuals, but apparently they are not good enough to get his conviction overturned.
 (NOTE: Mr. Tripati is yet to be paid a penny of this judgment).
 But then again, is anyone surprised?
 Of course a Maricopa County judge will award this judgement to Mr. Tripati because the suit was against the three witnesses who ultimately confessed to lying under the threat of persecution.

 is a part of.

-Another memo, /files/111943-104535/stewartDOC.pdf”>in yet another memo.
+Another memo, dated October 2006, says more of the same.
+The Arizona Department of Corrections then admitted destroying the evidence in yet another memo.
 I’m just not sure whether Judge Schwartz, who seems like a respectable man, simply had a temporary lapse in respect for his judgeship, or he was paid off (well).
 Schwartz is the same judge, back in September of 2002, who said drug trafficker Scott Brannan was getting off easy because he is “white.”
 He also said, according to a court affidavit, “if you have the right attorney, you can get what you want from the [Maricopa] County Attorney’s Office.”